carlalbc/BIO634_2021/Day2_RNAseq/Day2_RNAseq.md

 done
 cd ..
 ```
 - Place this commands in a script called `download_reads.sh`.
-You can use Gedit:
+You can use nano or gedit:
-`gedit download_reads.sh`
+`nano download_reads.sh`
-- Copy and paste the contents above, save the file with `Ctrl+S` and Exit with `Alt+F4`
+- Copy and paste the contents above, save the file with `Ctrl+S` and Exit with `Ctrl+X`
-- To download the data, run the scrip and wait for it to complete:
+- To download the data, run the script and wait for it to complete:
 ```
 bash download_reads.sh
 ```